 I am a certified Vinyasa instructor offering alignment based yoga with a strong emphasis on physical safety and deep body listening.
 I’m interested in helping people explore their bodies through close attention and thoughtful adjusting, with emphasis on staying connected to the breath.

-I am currently studying shiatsu and acupressure at the Mckinnon Institute in Oakland, CA in order to create a bodywork practice that incorporates traditional healthcare forms that work with people to maintain healthy/balanced bodies, minds and hearts.
+I completed my study of shiatsu and acupressure at the Mckinnon Institute in Oakland, CA and currently am a licensed practitioner in order to create a bodywork practice that incorporates traditional healthcare forms that work with people to maintain healthy/balanced bodies, minds and hearts.

 I became aware of my love of body movement at a very young age – growing up in a family where yoga instruction was a daily practice and a profession and pre-dinner dancing around the house was integral to my daily life.
 Subtly, over time, I became aware of the profound impact this has had on my life choices and how I relate to my own body.
 It’s a constant process of discovery.